-This post is sponsored by Domino® Sugar and all thoughts and opinions are my own.
+This post was originally sponsored by Domino® Sugar and all thoughts and opinions are my own.
 Thank you for supporting the brands that make Katiebird Bakes possible!

 There are many holiday cookies out there to love, but the humble snickerdoodle cookie stands apart for me (and I’m sure, for many Midwesterners).
-There’s something about biting into a warm, slightly tangy, cinnamon-sugar-crusted cookie that just can’t be beat!
-Plus, there’s really no reason to limit this delight to the holidays – cinnamon and sugar are always in style.
+There’s something about biting into that warm, slightly tangy, cinnamon-sugar-crusted classic cookie that just can’t be beat!
+Plus, there’s really no reason to limit this delight to the holiday season – cinnamon and sugar are always in style.

-I figured my standard smaller vanilla cake recipe (which you’ve seen in various incarnations with my single layer lemon cake, rhubarb cake, and most recently cranberry crumb cake) would work well for this adaptation when swirled with a combination of brown sugar and cinnamon…and let me tell you, IT DOES.
+I figured my standard single layer vanilla cake recipe would work well for this adaptation (which you’ve seen in various incarnations with my single layer lemon cake, rhubarb cake, and cranberry crumb cake), especially when swirled with a combination of brown sugar and cinnamon.
+And let me tell you, IT DOES.

 I wondered at first if I could use cream of tartar (aka tartaric acid) instead of baking powder for the rise in the cake, as it’s the reason for the tangy flavor of snickerdoodles.
 After some research, however, I determined it might be too finicky and stuck with baking powder, instead deciding to recreate the slight sourness with CREAM CHEESE FROSTING.